Hear what you’ve been missing!

 Regardless of these permutations, High Resolution music – in all of it’s technical forms, brings us something more in musical enjoyment.
 And that is a very good thing.

 Most people access High Resolution music today via a streaming box.
 However, quite a few still go the route of downloading the music too.
-Here are a few of our favorite links to quality sites for hi-resolution music, both for direct download, hard disc purchase as well as streaming.
-We’ve included iTunes too, because it will have to offer it soon!
-If you discover a new high res music site you like, please share it with us!
+To this end, here are a few of our favorite links to quality sites for hi-resolution audio and music.
+This includes both for direct download, hard disc purchase as well as streaming.
+Furthermore, we’ve included iTunes too, because it will have to offer it soon!
+Remember, if you discover a new high res music site you like, please share it with us!

 Just a few 24 Bit tracks available today